 God alone is both the reason for and the source of our hope.
 He provides the strength for us to be able to find hope in all circumstances through the many graces He pours upon us and the gift of His Holy Spirit.
 Though the world will try to distract us, we must keep our focus on God.

-2. Read the Bible, as well as the teachings of the Catholic Church and writings of the Saints.
+2. Read the Bible, as well as the teachings of the Catholic Church and the writings of the Saints.

-Reading and re-reading the stories of those who have gone before us will give us the inspiration to place our hope in God.
+Reading and re-reading the stories of those who have gone before us will inspire us to place our hope in God.
 Knowing that the God of today is the same God of yesterday and of the future, we can be confident that He will provide for us in the same way that He has provided for all men and women who have gone before us and placed their trust in Him.

 3. Attend Mass and actively take part in the Sacraments.

 “The practice of hope can sometimes be a physical act.
-We might attend Mass, sit before the tabernacle, kneel before the exposed host, visit a pilgrimage site, verbalize some prayer or maybe even just whisper the words, ‘Jesus, I trust in you!’- even when we feel no consolation while doing these things.”
+We might attend Mass, sit before the tabernacle, kneel before the exposed host, visit a pilgrimage site, verbalize some prayer, or maybe even just whisper the words, ‘Jesus, I trust in you!’- even when we feel no consolation while doing these things.”

 4. Persevere and Rejoice.

 We know that everyone experiences suffering and trials.
-It is during these times that we must choose to have hope or we will end up in despair.
+It is during these times that we must choose to have hope, or we will end up in despair.
 God wants you to place your hope and trust in Him.
 We must spend time in prayer to keep our focus on God as the source of all hope.
 Ask God to help you find hope in the midst of great pain and trouble.
 He will provide it.
-When we are in prayer and a relationship with God, we will be reminded of His love for us and that He will never abandon us.
+When we are in prayer and in a relationship with God, we will be reminded of His love for us and that He will never abandon us.

 More Catholic Resources